metaphacts/metaphactory-docker-compose/README.md

 		gzip_vary on;
 		gzip_disable "MSIE [1-6]\.(?!.*SV1)";
 		gzip_types application/sparql-results+json;
+		proxy_read_timeout 60s;

 	and restart the `nginx-proxy` with `docker restart nginx-proxy` to load the configuration.
 The body size can be increased as needed e.g. by other front- or backend-containers and depending on the use-cases (nginx's default is usually 2MB for security reasons, whereas the metaphactory platform uses usually 100MB as a default).
+The `proxy_read_timeout` setting can be adjusted to configure the HTTP read timeouts, e.g. for long running queries it may be required to increase the timeout.

 **Please Note:**